Locations

 Only promise what you intend to do – you want to maintain credibility.
 If you say you’ll adopt a product for a discount, be prepared to follow through, as Microsoft might include contractual commitments.

 It’s fair to negotiate, for instance, a certain number of Dynamics licenses at a big discount if you add them.
-Microsoft loves seeing customers expand usage, so use that to your advantage: get “first-time” pricing or extra services thrown in.
-Just be careful not to overload your organization with new tech just because it’s a good price—ensure it fits your strategy.
+Microsoft loves seeing customers expand their usage, so use that to your advantage: get “first-time” pricing or extra services included.

 Impact:

 That’s a tangible benefit, lowering their effective cost.
-Another customer got Microsoft to include 100 free Power Platform licenses for a year to help them get started, which saved them money in year one and helped build a business case.
+Another customer secured 100 free Power Platform licenses for a year from Microsoft, which helped them get started and saved money in the first year, ultimately building a stronger business case.

 Action: